LearnWeb3DAO/Layer2/README.md

 #### Validium Chains

-Validium works very similar to ZK rollups except data is stored off the main chain.
+Validium chains works very similar to ZK rollups except that data is stored off the main chain.
 Since transaction data is not published on the main chain, this introduces new trust assumptions as users must trust an operator to make data available when it is needed.
 This is typically achieved through a committee of known entities who stake their business reputation on being reliable data providers.
 If an L2 node operator stops servicing withdrawal requests, this committee will make its copy of the data publicly available.

-It is important to note that Validium is a type of data-availability situation, and does not concern itself with how transactions are executed.
-Typically you can use a Validium approach with ZKR based transaction execution.
+It is important to note that a Validium is a type of data-availability situation and does not concern itself with how transactions are executed.
+You can typically use a Validium approach with ZKR based transaction execution.

 [Validium on ethereum.org](https://ethereum.org/en/developers/docs/scaling/validium)

 #### Volition Chains
 Volition chains are those which are the birthchild of Rollups and Validium data-availability approaches.
 Essentially, they allow for a hybrid data-availability scenario where users can decide what they want on the main chain and what they do not want on the main chain.

-For example, a large trading firm may not want every single trade it makes to be available publicly on the main chain, but at the end of the week require a proof to be posted on the main-chain to inherit it's security benefits.
+For example, a large trading firm may not want every single trade it makes to be available publicly on the main chain, but at the end of the week require a proof to be posted on the main chain to inherit its security benefits.
 So they can store data off-chain for each individual transaction, but bring it on-chain for the overall week's profit/loss and balance changes.

-Again, similar to Validiums, this is just a data-availability situation, and does not concern itself with how the transactions are executed.
-Typically, you can use a Volition approach with ZKR's.
+Again, like Validiums, this is just a data-availability situation and it does not concern itself with how the transactions are executed.
+You can use a Volition approach with ZKR's.

 ### Examples of Layer 2

 #### Immutable X
 [Immutable X](https://www.immutable.com) is a Layer 2 scaling solution for NFTs on Ethereum.
 It allows developers to build marketplaces, games, apps, and more.
-While Ethereum handles only about 15 transactions per second and suffers from high-gas fees, an Layer 2 solution like `Immutable X` handles 9,000 transactions per second with zero gas fees.
+While Ethereum handles only about 15 transactions per second and suffers from high-gas fees, a Layer 2 solution like `Immutable X` handles 9,000 transactions per second with zero gas fees.
 It leverages Ethereum’s well-developed security, connections, and ecosystem to help developers.

 #### Polygon (formerly Matic)